Everyone Loves a Party.

 Each curated gift box has hand-picked, ethically made treasures to ensure the person you love feels valued, connected, and celebrated.

-Since becoming a Farnsworth Founder in January 2019, Leitia has done tremendous work and research to double the product offering of The Confetti Post.
+Since becoming a Fortitude Founder in January 2019, Leitia has done tremendous work and research to double the product offering of The Confetti Post.

 As for the future, Leitia hopes to a completely customizable party box to The Confetti Post’s arsenal of gifts.